-Peter Keane Chairperson Date: Februa ry 13, 2018 Daina Chiu То: Memb ers, San Francisco Ethics Commission VICE-CHAIRPERSON From: Pat For d, Policy Analyst Paul A. Renne Commissioner Kyle Ku Indert, Senior Policy Analyst Quentin L. Kopp Commissioner Re: • a Item 4 - Staff memorandum introducing revised version of the 2017 prruption and Accountability Ordinance ("ACAO") Yvonne Lee Commissioner Summary: This memorandum introduces a revised version of the proposed 2017 San Francisco Anti-Corruption and Accountability Ordinance ("ACAO") LEEANN PELHAM Executive Director based on legislative feedback received following its referral to the Board of Supervisors.
-Action Requ uested: Staff recommends that the Commission adopt the revised ACAO proposed and presented in Attachment 1 and vote to place the ordinance on the ballot for the June 5, 2018 election. since its app summarizes of the Boarc oroval by the mai d of Supe morandum provides an update on the procedural history of the Ordinance of the Commission at its regular meeting on November 27, 2017.
-Section II in concerns about the Ordinance that have been expressed by members ervisors and explains the amendments that Staff proposes to address as revised ordinance appears as Attachment 1.

-I. Update on the Progress of the Ordinance Since Approval by the Commission

-On November 27, 2017, the Commission voted 4-1 to approve the Anti-Corruption and Accountability Ordinance (the "Ordinance") and recommend it to the Board of Supervisors (the "Board") for final passage into law.
+Peter Keane Date: Februa iry 14, 2018 Chairperson Daina Chiu То: Memb ers, San Francisco Ethics Commission VICE-CHAIRPERSON From: rd, Policy Analyst Paul A. Renne Commissioner Kyle Ku undert, Senior Policy Analyst Quentin L. Kopp Commissioner Re: - a Item 4 - Revised Staff memorandum introducing revised version of 17 Anti-Corruption and Accountability Ordinance ("ACAO") Yvonne Lee Commissioner Summary: This memorandum introduces a revised version of the proposed 2017 San Francisco Anti-Corruption and Accountability Ordinance ("ACAO") LEEANN PELHAM Executive Director based on legislative feedback received following its referral to the Board of Supervisors.
+Action Requested: Staff recommends that the Commission adopt the revised ACAO proposed and presented in Attachment 1 and vote to place the ordinance on the ballot for the June 5, 2018 election.
+Section I of this memorandum provides an update on the procedural history of the Ordinance since its approval by the Commission at its regular meeting on November 27, 2017.
+Section II summarizes the main concerns about the Ordinance that have been expressed by members of the Board of Supervisors and explains the amendments that Staff proposes to address these concerns.
+This revised ordinance appears as Attachment 1.
+Section III summarizes a recent proposal by Supervisor Peskin to require financial disclosures by all major donors.
+The text of this proposal is appears as Attachment II.
+I. Updat e on the Progress of the Ordinance Since Approval by the Commission On November 27, 2017, the Commission voted 4-1 to approve the Anti-Corruption and Accountability Ordinance (the "Ordinance") and recommend it to the Board of Supervisors (the "Board") for final passage into law.
 Staff transmitted the text of the Ordinance to the Clerk of the Board on November 30th.
 When the Board returned from recess on January 9, 2018, the Ordinance was assigned to the Rules Committee and placed on a thirty-day hold.
 Through a request by the Chair and Vice Chair, the Commission obtained a waiver of the thirty-day rule from Board President London Breed so that formal discussion of the Ordinance could begin as soon as possible.